mahes-a/2023/AzureOpenAI/PowerBIAOIIntegration.md

   - Open a Power BI Desktop , Click on Transform Data-> Transform Data from home ribbon

   <img width="827" alt="image" src="https://github.com/mahes-a/2023/assets/120069348/a1fd0cbe-8aa5-4a3f-9de4-4a04f4c1b6b3">

-- Open a Power BI Desktop , Click on Transform Data-> Transform Data from home ribbon

 - In the Power Query editor from Manage parameters , add new parameter